[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 • Maximum Oxygen Intake ( VO2 Max ): More amount of oxygen taken up and utilized during exercise will improve endurance capacity

-• Cardiac Output: Ability of heart to pump out in one minutes.
+• Cardiac Output: Ability of the heart to pump out in one minute.
 More output helps to circulate blood to working tissues, thus endurance is enhanced

 • Lactic acid tolerance: More lactic acid tolerance delays fatigue and tiredness, which improves endurance